AntonioAgostini/C.V.-Final-Project-/README.md

 ---

-### 🚀 How to Run
+### 🏃 How to Run
-1. Open the notebook on Google Colab.
+Open the notebook on Google Colab and run.
-2. Install the required dependencies.
-3. Download or link the RRDataset subset.
-4. Run the training cells.
-5. Run evaluation to obtain the final metrics and plots.

 ---

 ### 🎤 Presentation
 You can click [here](https://LINK_DELLA_PRESENTAZIONE) to read the presentation.
-The project is intended to be presented in a **10-minute oral presentation**, following the course structure:
+The project is intended to be presented in a **10-minute oral presentation**, following the guidelines structure:

 - Title
 - Outline